 Get information from the wardens about accommodation.
 Those who are booked in the hut are shown to their beds.
 Designated areas are reserved for hikers, and the wardens will be able to give you any information you need.

 Clothing – IMPORTANT

 Fimmvörðuháls is at 1,100 meters altitude, and the weather there can be quite different from the weather at sea level.
 Therefore it is very important to bring warm clothes.
 You will be hiking at a 1,100 meters altitude, besides being hiking in the night, so you should be prepared for some cold.
 Mittens, a hat and a good sweater are necessary.
 Make sure to put on some warm clothes during pauses before you get cold.

 The first bus departs from Básar at 13:00, and then one after another as soon as it fill up.
 You do not need to book in advance on Sunday as you did on Friday's departure from BSÍ.
 Wear your bracelet as you enter the bus.

-Prices for 2020 is not not ready !
+Prices for 2021 are not not ready !

 Price in hut: ISK BOOK NOW (see instruction below) SOLD OUT